 Each year, the Kroc Institute’s Visiting Research Fellows Program brings outstanding scholars focused on peace research to the University of Notre Dame for a semester or a full academic year.
 The Institute particularly seeks scholars who will actively integrate their research with ongoing Kroc research initiatives.

-Applications for the 2018-2019 academic year will be available beginning in September 2017 for the following areas:
+Applications for the 2018-2019 academic year are now available for the following areas:

 - Gender and Conflict/Peacebuilding

 - Peace Studies with a geographical focus on South and/or East Asia

 - Peace Studies (open)

 Gender and Conflict/Peacebuilding

 The Kroc Institute invites scholars with significant experience conducting research on the intersection of gender, conflict, and peacebuilding to apply for a Visiting Research Fellowship.